iTwin/bis-schemas/Domains/2-DisciplinePhysical/Civil/StormSewerPhysical/StormSewerPhysical.remarks.md

 ![Flow-Element classes](./media/StormSewerPhysical-flow_classes.png)
 ![TypeDef classes](./media/StormSewerPhysical-typedef_classes.png)

-The following instance-diagram depict a few examples of classes from the StormSewerPhysical schema:
+The following instance-diagram depict an example of the classes from the StormSewerPhysical schema:

 ![DistributionChambers](./media/StormSewerPhysical-distributionchamber_instances.png)